The SWS Impact

-Since our inception in 2011, we have completed hundreds of projects and currently manage nearly 2,300 websites that contain hundreds of thousands of pages and total millions of combined pageviews annually.
+Since our inception in 2011, we have completed hundreds of projects and currently manage over 3,300 websites that contain hundreds of thousands of pages and total millions of combined pageviews annually.

 Before we share all the ways we’re making an impact at Stanford as the university’s central web services team, first a little history.

 Prior to the creation of SWS, Stanford schools, institutes, labs, and other groups routinely hired outside vendors and independent contractors for web services, resulting in a wide variation in website appearance, navigation, organization, quality, and stability.

 Often websites were unsupported after launch or tied to costly long-term support contracts with vendors.
 There was little incentive for the vendors to share features or assets across the university to reduce the overall cost of web development and ongoing support.

 As a result, large contracts were awarded to a small number of frequently-used vendors – over $1M to just the top five vendors in one year alone.
 Other areas that couldn’t afford such services struggled to receive web support at all.

 It's at the heart of our mission to continually improve Stanford's web presence.
 Here's some ways we're doing that.